mdirolf/nginx-gridfs/README.rst

 Dependencies
 ============
 **nginx-gridfs** requires the Mongo-C-Driver which is a submodule to this repository.
+To check out the submodule (after cloning this repository), run:

+    $ git submodule init
+    $ git submodule update

 Installation
 ============